-Benefit Description You pay Treatment therapies (cont.)
-Basic Option Medical Nutrition Therapy - Behavioral Counseling for pregnant women to promote a healthy diet Medical Nutrition Therapy - Behavioral Counseling for children with Phenylketonuria (PKU) Must meet specific medical criteria Applied Behavioral Analysis Therapy (ABA)- Autism Spectrum Disorder All ages and services are covered subject to the corresponding medical benefit, except the following limits that apply to the Outpatient therapies per calendar year: Occupational Therapy- 60 First nine visits - Nothing After initial nine preventive visits - 20% of the Plan allowance (deductible applies) 20% of the Plan allowance (deductible applies) visits per calendar year; Speech Therapy- 60 visits per calendar year; Physical Therapy-unlimited.
-Not covered: Chemotherapy supported by a bone marrow transplant or with stem cell support for any diagnosis not listed as covered under Section 5(b), Organ/Tissue transplants.
-All charges Physical and occupational therapies Basic Option 60 visits per calendar year (combined benefit for Physical and Occupational Therapy): Physical habilitative and rehabilitative therapy by qualified physical therapists to attain or restore bodily function when you have a total or partial loss of bodily function due to illness or injury Occupational habilitative and rehabilitative therapy by occupational therapists to assist you in attaining or resuming selfcare and improved functioning in other activities of daily life when you have a total or partial loss of bodily function due to illness or injury 20% of the Plan allowance (deductible applies) Not covered: • Long-term therapy • Exercise programs • Maintenance therapy • Cognitive rehabilitation programs • Therapies done primarily for educational purposes • Services provided by local, state and federal government agencies, including schools All charges
+Benefit Description You pav Treatment therapies (cont.)
+Standard Option Basic Option All ages and services are covered subject to the corresponding medical benefit, except the following limits that apply to the Outpatient therapies per calendar year: Occupational Therapy - 60 visits per calendar year; Speech Therapy - 60 visits per calendar year; Physical Therapy-unlimited \$25 per outpatient office visit Nothing for inpatient 20% of the Plan allowance (deductible applies) Not covered: All charges All charges • Chemotherapy supported by a bone marrow transplant or with stem cell support for any diagnosis not listed as covered under Section 5(b), Organ/Tissue transplants.
+Physical and occupational therapies Standard Option Basic Option 60 visits per calendar year (combined benefit for Physical and Occupational Therapy): Physical habilitative and rehabilitative therapy by qualified physical therapists to attain or restore bodily function when you have a total or partial loss of bodily function due to illness or injury Occupational habilitative and rehabilitative therapy by occupational therapists to assist you in attaining or resuming self-care and improved functioning in other activities of daily life when you have a total or partial loss of bodily function due to illness or injury Not covered: Long-term therapy Exercise programs Maintenance therapy Cognitive rehabilitation programs Therapies done primarily for educational purposes \$25 per outpatient office visit Nothing per visit during covered inpatient admission All charges 20% of the Plan allowance (deductible applies) All charges Services provided by local, state and federal government agencies, including schools Speech therapy Standard Option Basic Option Habilitative and rehabilitative services for 60 visits per calendar year. \$25 per outpatient office visit Nothing per visit during covered inpatient admission.
+20% of the Plan allowance (deductible applies) Not covered: • Therapies done primarily for educational purposes All charges All charges • Therapy for tongue thrust in the absence of swallowing problems Voice therapy for occupation or performing arts Services provided by local, state, and federal government agencies including schools